sensu/sensu-docs/content/sensu-go/5.0/reference/filters.md

 ### Filter naming

-Each filter definition must have a unique name within its organization and environment.
+Each filter definition must have a unique name within its namespace.

 * A unique string used to name/identify the filter
 * Cannot contain special characters or spaces